Why Do Dogs Get Zoomies?8 December 2022

-Zoomies, puppy mania, Doodle dashing, Bichon buzz, Frenchie 500’s - it has a few names but what is it?
-The crazy bursts of energy can come out of nowhere and we watch as our dogs run aimlessly around the house, but why?
+Zoomies, puppy mania, Doodle dashing, Bichon buzz, Frenchie 500 - it has a few names but what is it?
+The crazy bursts of energy can come out of nowhere and we watch as our dogs run aimlessly around the house or garden, but why?
 We thought we’d do some digging to see if we can understand what ‘zoomies’ are.
 We’d love to share what we found.

 When does it happen?